-Healthy people taking Suboxone properly should not have an increased risk of liver toxicity.
-But if you have underlying liver issues, you may need extra monitoring.
+No. Healthy people taking Suboxone properly should not have an increased risk of liver toxicity.
+But if you have underlying liver issues, you may need extra monitoring while you take this Medication for Addiction Treatment (MAT).

 Your liver processes toxins from your bloodstream.
-Medications, including Suboxone, pass through the liver before entering your body.
-If you’ve harmed your liver in the past, it may have trouble processing medications, including Suboxone.
+Medications, including Suboxone, pass through the liver before exiting your body.[1]

 Factors That Impact Suboxone & Your Liver